gov466/gov466/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Govind Raj and I'm a Embedded System Engineer.
-I'm from India, living in Canada and currently doing my post graduate diploma in embedded systems engineering design course at lambton in toronto.
+I'm from India, living in Canada and completed  my post graduate diploma in embedded systems engineering design course at lambton in toronto and open to work.